Importance of anisotropic interactions for hard-axis/plane ordering of Ce-based ferromagnets: Conclusion

 \section{Conclusion}

 In summary, we conducted a detailed survey of Ce-based FM-KL compounds with available single-crystal magnetization data.
-Our survey suggests that hard-axis/plane ordering is relatively uncommon.
+Our survey suggests that hard-axis or hard-plane ordering is relatively uncommon.
 All Ce-based FM KLs with observed hard-axis or hard-plane ordering either exhibit a large difference between in-plane and out-of-plane Ce–Ce distances($>$ 1.9\,\AA) or have more than one inequivalent Ce site.
-We did not find a clear correlation between the strength of the Kondo effect and the occurrence of hard-axis/plane ordering.
+We did not find a clear correlation between the strength of the Kondo effect and the occurrence of hard-axis or hard-plane ordering.

 The results of our survey indicate that the interplay between CEF anisotropy and anisotropic exchange interactions is the primary factor determining the magnetic ordering direction.
 The comparison between CeCuSi and CeAgSb$_2$ supports our conclusion, suggesting that hard-axis ordering in Ce-based FM KLs is primarily driven by the AFM interaction along the CEF easy-plane.
 Our findings also highlight the importance of considering anisotropic RKKY models when analyzing the complex magnetic properties of Ce-based compounds and other heavy fermion systems.